Heart Attack vs. Stroke

 Because heart attacks and strokes have many of the same risk factors, the measures to reduce the risk of these two diseases are the same.

 Various lifestyle modifications can decrease the risk of developing a heart attack or stroke.
 No matter what your age, you can reduce the risk of heart attack and stroke by engaging in a regular exercise program and by eating a well-balanced healthy diet.
-A low-fat diet with plenty of vegetables and fruit, in addition to moderate exercise several days a week is recommended.
+A low-fat diet with plenty of vegetables and fruits, in addition to moderate exercise several days a week is recommended.

 Other things you can do to prevent a heart attack or stroke include: